 - Spinning.
 Riding a stationary bike can also be beneficial and a lot safer than riding a regular bike (even if you’re a cycling pro, there’s always a higher risk of falling off and getting injured).
 Speak to your OB about your plans to spin, just in case they have any specific recommendations for intensity or time on a machine.

 - Yoga.
-Of course, there’s always prenatal yoga, which can help reduce stress and is a great way to work on strengthening your core and Lamaze breathing — two important factors that will come into play during childbirth.
+There’s always prenatal yoga, which can help reduce stress and is a great way to work on strengthening your core and Lamaze breathing — two important factors that will come into play during childbirth.

 - Pilates.
 That’s prenatal pilates, to be clear.
 This workout can help lower back pain, strengthen your pelvic floor, and improve your balance, among other benefits.

 - Walking.
-Had to add this back on the list, that’s how beneficial it is to overall health for a pregnant person.
+Had to add this back on the list; that’s how beneficial it is to overall health for a pregnant person.
+Need to calm down?
+Take a stroll!